Product

 I’ve seen enough DLP programs up close to notice a pattern that’s hard to ignore.

-When a program fails, we usually blame the surface-level symptoms: the noise, the friction, the brittle rules.
+When a program fails, we usually blame the surface-level symptoms: the noise, the friction, the rigid rules.
 But those are just side effects.
 The deeper issue is simpler: Legacy DLP systems were never built to understand the organizations they protect.

 They understand regex.
 They understand "allow" and "block."
-But they don’t understand reality*
+But they don’t understand reality.

 Policies Are Optimistic.
 Reality is Messy.